Drew-Alleman/chromium_parser/README.md

 # chromium_parser

-Native **C++17 forensic library** for Chrome / Chromium / Brave profiles — history,
-cookies, cache, extensions, autofill, downloads, synced devices, and more.
+Native **C++17 forensic library** for Chrome / Chromium / Brave profiles — history, cookies, cache, extensions, autofill, downloads, synced devices, and more.

 It is a **library first**: the parsing logic lives in `chromium_parser`, and the programs under [`examples/`](examples/) are thin drivers you can read, copy, and adapt.

 ---

 ## Scope
 Today `chromium_parser` reads the **plaintext** portions of a profile.
 It does not decrypt protected values.

 Decryption of OS-protected blobs (Windows DPAPI / App-Bound) is on the [roadmap](#roadmap) for authorized analysis of profiles you control.
-The tool is intended for **lawful forensic and incident-response work on systems and data you are authorized to examine**.
+The tool is intended for **lawful forensic and incident-response work onsystems and data you are authorized to examine**.
+YADADA you don't even care.

 ---